(tore EM i feen)

 Ophthalmic: Cataract (≤10%), xerophthalmia (≤9%), visual field defect (≤4%), corneal disease (≤2%), glaucoma (≤2%), visual disturbance (≤2%), diplopia (≤2%)

 <1% (Limited to important or life-threatening): Alopecia, angina, ataxia, blurred vision, corneal opacity (reversible), corneal verticulata, depression, dermatitis, dyspnea, endometrial cancer, endometrial hyperplasia, hepatitis (toxic), incoordination, ischemic attack, jaundice, lethargy, leukopenia, paresis, pruritus, QT prolongation, rigors, skin discoloration, thrombocytopenia, tremor, tumor flare, vertigo, weakness

 Concerns related to adverse effects:

 • Bone marrow suppression: Leukopenia and thrombocytopenia have been reported rarely; monitor leukocyte and platelet counts in patients with leukopenia and thrombocytopenia.

-• Hypercalcemia: May occur during the first weeks of treatment in breast cancer patients with bone metastases; monitor closely for hypocalcemia.
+• Hypercalcemia: May occur during the first weeks of treatment in breast cancer patients with bone metastases; monitor closely for hypercalcemia.
 Institute appropriate measures if hypercalcemia occurs; discontinue treatment if severe.
 Medications that decrease renal calcium excretion (eg, thiazide diuretics) may increase the risk of hypercalcemia in patients receiving toremifene.

 • QT prolongation: [US Boxed Warning]: May prolong the QT interval; QTc prolongation is dose-dependent and concentration-dependent.
 QT prolongation may lead to a form of ventricular tachycardia called torsades de pointes, which may result in syncope, seizure and/or sudden death.
 Use is contraindicated in patients with congenital or acquired QT prolongation (long QT syndrome), uncorrected hypokalemia, or uncorrected hypomagnesemia.
 Avoid use with other medications known to prolong the QT interval and with strong CYP3A4 inhibitors.
 If concurrent use with QT prolonging agents cannot be avoided, interrupt treatment with toremifene.
 Use with caution in patients with heart failure, hepatic impairment, or electrolyte abnormalities.
 Monitor electrolytes; correct hypokalemia and hypomagnesemia prior to treatment.
 Obtain ECG at baseline and as clinically indicated in patients at risk for QT prolongation.